 How Much Does a TN Medical Card Cost?

 How much does a Recommending Marijuana Doctor in Union County Cost?

-- Clinic visits to certifying marijuana doctors in other states vary.
-Typically between $200-$250 for an initial visit & $100-$200 for follow up visits.
-If MedCard telemedicine is allowed when the rules are written, the price to get a marijuana card online in Union County may be less.
+- Average visits to recommending marijuana doctors in other states vary.
+Typically, between $160 – $225 for an initial visit & $100-$200 for follow up visits.
+If MedCard telemedicine in Union County is allowed when the rules are written, the price to get a marijuana card in Union County online may be less.

 How often do I have to see my doctor?